StepanRomashkov/DotsApi/README.md

 So far the app has minimalistic design so the User model has only Id, Email and a collection of notices.
 Of course, it has a hashed password as well but thanks to Automapper it's usually not exposed.
 The following endpoints are currently available:

-- /users/register [POST] - allows user to be registered.
+- /users/register [POST] - Allows user to be registered.
 Takes {"email": "*string*", "password": "*string*"} object as an argument
-- /users/authenticate [POST] - authenticates user.
+- /users/authenticate [POST] - Authenticates user.
 Takes {"email": "*string*", "password": "*string*"} object as an argument.
 Returns an object containing serialized JWT.
-- /users/{id} [PUT] - allows user to change their data.
+- /users/{id} [PUT] - Allows user to change their data.
 Authentication is required.
 Takes an object with the new data as a parameter, e.g. {"email": "newEmail"}.
 Should pass resource-based authorization check so users are allowed to change only their own data, not anybody else's.
-- /users/{id} [DELETE] - delete a user.
+- /users/{id} [DELETE] - Deletes a user.
 Authentication is required.
 Due to a resource-based authorization check users are allowed to delete only themselves.
-- /notices [GET] - returns all incompleted notices that belong to currently authenticated user.
+- /notices [GET] - Returns all incompleted notices that belong to currently authenticated user.
+- /notices/add [POST] - Creates a new notice for the current user.
+Takes a notice DTO object, e.g. {"name": "Feed the cat", "timeCompleted": "2021-04-16T18:00:00.899Z"}